Why Your Drill Choice Matters in Woodworking

 Clutch Settings

-A good clutch prevents overdriving screws into soft wood.
-More clutch settings mean finer control.
-Better drills have 20+ settings plus a drill mode that bypasses the clutch entirely.
+A properly adjustable clutch prevents you from burying screws past flush in soft wood or snapping #6 screws in half by overdriving them.
+More clutch settings mean finer control over where the drill stops applying torque.
+Better drills offer 20+ settings plus a drill mode that bypasses the clutch entirely when you’re boring holes.

 Chuck Quality